 For the purpose of this article, a backlog is the list of tasks which are yet to be allocated for completion.
 Any large project will end up with lots of things people want; as a team you can use GreenHopper to manage this long list of tasks by ranking, prioritising, and scheduling the work.

-In this guide, we are viewing issues on the GreenHopper Planning Board.
-Navigate to this board from anywhere in JIRA by clicking the 'Agile' drop down and selecting Planning Board.
+In this guide, we are viewing issues on a GreenHopper board.
+Navigate to this board from anywhere in JIRA by clicking the 'Agile' drop down and selecting your preferred board.

 Yes, but you need to be realistic about what your team can achieve.
 Backlogs are all about priorities: do the most important things first.
 The idea of a backlog is to have a large pool from which to draw issues and plan work in advance only over the short term — don't schedule all your thousands of issues out and plan work for the next several years!
 You'll be setting yourself up for failure.
 Instead, plan only a few versions in advance, over several weeks or a few months at the most.
 Your backlog will still be waiting for you when you finish the short term work.

 GreenHopper will help you by allowing you to filter options.
 So for instance you can filter out all the issues in your backlog which are not high priority.
 You may also want to filter on things such as cards with a high business value.

 Filters can only search on the data you have.
 If you don't make good use of the priority fields or add things in, like business value, you can't pull them out with a filter or a search.